You could get a loan to help you:

-The Right to Buy scheme makes it possible for existing council and housing association tenants to apply for ownership of the properties they rent.
+The Right to Acquire scheme makes it possible for existing housing association tenants to buy their rented home at a discount.

 Similar to the Help to Buy equity Loan scheme, but available exclusively to regular members of the armed forces.

 Under this scheme, you can borrow up to 50% of your salary interest-free (limited at £25,000) to raise a deposit.

 For more information, including eligibility requirements, visit GOV.UK: Forces Help to Buy.